TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 ## Introduction

 The Drone to PC Link subsystem enables all wireless communication between the triage drone and the operator’s laptop.
-The triage system uses the **Aurelia X4 Standard** multirotor platform, which supports the payload and power required to carry an onboard computing module such as the **NVIDIA Jetson Nano** **[REF: Aurelia X4 specifications]**.
-The Jetson Nano processes Doppler radar vitals, microphone audio, and camera video in real time **[REF: Jetson Nano capabilities]**.
+The triage system uses the **Aurelia X4 Standard** multirotor platform, which supports the payload and power required to carry an onboard computing module such as the **NVIDIA Jetson Nano** **[1]**.
+The Jetson Nano processes Doppler radar vitals, microphone audio, and camera video in real time **[2]**.

 The function of this subsystem is to transmit all processed data from the drone to the operator with high reliability, low latency, and full compliance with medical privacy requirements.
-Communication is achieved through **IEEE 802.11 based Wi Fi** using a compatible dual band USB adapter, such as a **TP Link Archer T4U Plus** class device that supports **802.11ac** **[REF: adapter specifications]**.
+Communication is achieved through **IEEE 802.11 based Wi Fi** using a compatible dual band USB adapter, such as a **TP Link Archer T4U Plus** class device that supports **802.11ac** **[3]**.
 Over this link, the subsystem delivers:

 - Live video for visual triage assessment
 - Two way audio for cognitive testing
 - Processed heart rate, respiratory rate, and triage classification
 - Supporting telemetry for the user interface

-At the software level, the subsystem uses **WebRTC** for low latency audio and video streaming **[REF: WebRTC characteristics]** and **WebSockets** for transmitting vitals and telemetry data **[REF]**.
-These technologies satisfy the requirement for real time, peer to peer communication without storing any patient related information, as required by medical privacy standards **[REF: DHA AI 6000.02]**.
+At the software level, the subsystem uses **WebRTC** for low latency audio and video streaming **[4]** and **WebSockets** for transmitting vitals and telemetry data.
+These technologies satisfy the requirement for real time, peer to peer communication without storing any patient related information, as required by medical privacy standards **[5]**.

 Within the overall triage system, the Drone to PC Link serves as the communication bridge between airborne sensing subsystems and the Interfacing subsystem on the ground laptop.
 Accurate and timely triage decisions depend on the reliable transmission of this data.

 ## Function of the Subsystem

 The Drone to PC Link subsystem enables all wireless data exchange between the triage drone and the operator’s laptop.
-Its core function is to ensure that the information generated on the drone by the **Jetson Nano**, including video, audio, vitals data, and telemetry, is delivered to the operator in real time **[REF: Jetson Nano capabilities]**.
+Its core function is to ensure that the information generated on the drone by the **Jetson Nano**, including video, audio, vitals data, and telemetry, is delivered to the operator in real time **[2]**.

 The subsystem performs the following roles:

 ### Transmit live video
-Sends encoded camera video to the laptop for visual assessment during triage, using low latency streaming protocols **[REF: WebRTC video characteristics]**.
+Sends encoded camera video to the laptop for visual assessment during triage, using low latency streaming protocols **[4]**.

 ### Enable two way audio communication
-Carries microphone audio from the drone to the laptop and sends operator audio back to the onboard speaker for cognitive testing **[REF: subsystem cognitive test requirement]**.
+Carries microphone audio from the drone to the laptop and sends operator audio back to the onboard speaker for cognitive testing [7].

 ### Deliver vitals and telemetry data
-Transfers processed heart rate, respiratory rate, and triage classification from the signal processing subsystem using reliable data channels such as WebSockets **[REF: WebSocket suitability]**.
+Transfers processed heart rate, respiratory rate, and triage classification from the signal processing subsystem using reliable data channels such as WebSockets [8].

 ### Provide a secure and standards compliant communication path
-Uses **IEEE 802.11 Wi Fi** for wireless transport and encryption protocols built into WebRTC and WebSockets to protect transmitted data **[REF: IEEE 802.11]**.
+Uses **IEEE 802.11 Wi Fi** for wireless transport and encryption protocols built into WebRTC and WebSockets to protect transmitted data [9].

 ### Ensure real time transmission without data storage
-Supports direct streaming only, complying with medical privacy requirements that prohibit storing patient related video, audio, or telemetry **[REF: DHA AI 6000.02]**.
+Supports direct streaming only, complying with medical privacy requirements that prohibit storing patient related video, audio, or telemetry **[6]**.

 By performing these functions, the subsystem acts as the bridge between airborne sensors and the operator, ensuring that all triage critical information reaches the ground station quickly and accurately.